we-make-software/tech/README.md

 By keeping track of these functions we can learn about misses and delays.
 The same approach can also be used for GPU scheduling.

-When we talk about RAM, also called Random Access Memory, Linux has a standard way to manage it.
+When we talk about RAM (Random Access Memory), Linux has a standard way to manage it.
 That is why it is good to use kmalloc so we do not accidentally overwrite other data.
-Other software is also using memory, and while we technically can access every pointer, do you really want to track every pointer manually?
-We never really know when a RAM block is free, so it is better not to try to manage it ourselves.
-We cannot control Linux pointers directly.
+Other software is also using memory, and while we technically could access any pointer, it is unsafe and not practical to track every pointer manually.
+We also cannot always know when a RAM block is free, so it is better to let Linux manage it.

-The same applies to GPU VRAM, Virtual Random Access Memory.
-GPUs create virtual RAM to access data safely.
-We cannot control what the user does with their GPU, so virtual RAM is necessary.
-It gives the GPU its own address space.
-It is called virtual RAM because the physical RAM addresses are managed by the CPU, not the GPU.
-The GPU cannot directly access CPU memory.
+The same idea applies to GPU memory (VRAM).
+GPUs have their own memory space, separate from the CPU.
+The GPU cannot directly access CPU memory, so it needs its own address space.
+That is why VRAM exists, it lets the GPU handle its own data safely while the CPU manages physical addresses.

-It is confusing, but here is the point.
-We can send tasks to the GPU, but the GPU cannot initiate tasks on the CPU.
-As developers, we need some kind of loop to detect when a GPU task is finished.
-If we do not implement a wait function in the CPU code, we cannot know when the task completes.
-If we implement a wait in the CPU function, it consumes a thread.
+Here is the point.
+We can send tasks to the GPU, but the GPU cannot directly start tasks on the CPU.
+As developers, we need some kind of loop or mechanism to detect when a GPU task is finished.
+Without a wait function on the CPU side, we cannot know when the task completes.
+If we add a wait inside the CPU function, it consumes a thread.

-It becomes complicated.
-How often should we check?
-How fast should the check be?
+This raises questions, how often should we check, how fast should the check be.
 RAM is fast, but not infinitely fast.
 A function might still be running, or maybe it is time to start a new function in another thread to speed things up.
 It is all about making choices, when to check, when to execute, and in what order.